-- More pain even after you take your pain medicine
+- You feel more pain even after you take your pain medicine.

-- Feeling very anxious or irritable after you take your medicines
+- You feel very anxious or irritable after you take your medicines.

-- Not being able to control when you urinate or have a bowel movement
+- You cannot control when you urinate or have a bowel movement.

-- Acetaminophen decreases pain.
-This medicine is available without a doctor's order.
+- Acetaminophen is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Narcotic analgesic medicines are used for moderate to severe pain.
 They may be used to control cancer pain or after surgery and other procedures.